-All violations of political rights and freedoms are liable to punishment under Article 174 of the Penal Code, which deals with crimes against political freedoms.
+All violations of political rights and freedoms are liable to punishment under Article 114 of the Penal Code.

 The Political Parties Act (Law No. 2820) prohibits gender discrimination in statutes pertaining to party membership (Article 12 of the Political Parties Act).
 Another article in the same law states that political parties cannot engage in activities or have goals that violate the constitutional principle that all individuals are equal without discrimination before the law, irrespective of language, race, color, sex, political opinion, philosophical belief, religion and sect, or any such considerations (Article 83 of the Political Parties Act).